Small Silver Lining in August Jobs Data

 The data shown here points out how the US economy has changed.

 Over the last two years we have shifted jobs toward health and education (aging of the country), professional and business services (growth in small business again), and away from construction and manufacturing.
 Manufacturing is starting to recover and real-estate is clearly still undergoing transformation.
+It is encouraged to hire reputable property valuers while entering the real- estate market during this time.

 All our conversations with client have revolved around how to globalize, retain and recruit top talent, and drive greater levels of engagement in their teams.
 I believe most business leaders have simply taken a “wait and see” approach to the economy (after the debt limit fiasco in Washington) but are still planning for global growth.